VittorioCardillo/MachineLearningLAB/README.md

 ## Homework 3 - NN for Classification, and Clustering
 **Notebook 3:**  Upcoming
-**Content:** Neural Networks (NN), SVM and Clustering for image classification of a dataset of small images of clothes and accessories, the Fashion MNIST.
+**Content:** Neural Networks (NN), SVM and Clustering for image classification of the Fashion MNIST dataset
 **Dataset:** Fashion MNIST [[Link](https://github.com/zalandoresearch/fashion-mnist)]
 **Grade given by the professor for the project:** Pending